AAEfir6/first-project/readme.md

 ### c.
 Discussion

-This task required advanced coding(python) skills to fulfil the requirement.
+This task required advanced coding(python) skills to fulfill the requirement.
 The most important key of this task is random.
-Therefore, beside the number of obstacles and boundaries are settled.
-Other parameter should be coded to plot randomly.
-Moreover, this task is simulating the realistic environment.
-The potential obstacles are unpredictable in real world especially for a flying drone.
-The importance of the flexibility of alogorithm is shown via this task.
+Therefore, besides the number of obstacles and boundaries are settled.
+Other parameters should be coded to plot randomly.
+Moreover, this task is simulating a realistic environment.
+The potential obstacles are unpredictable in the real world, especially for a flying drone.
+The importance of the flexibility of the algorithm is shown via this task.

 ## Reflective Essay